servicepack: The Go Framework That Actually Understands How Real Development Works

 Customization Without Conflicts

 The build system uses an override pattern for everything.
-There’s a framework version of every script and makefile, and you can override them with user versions:
+There’s a framework version of every script, makefile, and Dockerfile — and you can override them with user versions:

 Build Scripts: